Platform

 How it works

-Widget user sends first message — Talki fires a POST to your endpoint
+Widget user sends their first message — Talki fires a POST to your endpoint

-Your endpoint verifies the HMAC-SHA256 signature and returns user JSON
+Your endpoint verifies the HMAC-SHA256 signature and returns customer JSON

-Talki saves the data and shows it to operators — instantly, in the sidebar
+Talki saves the data and displays it in the ticket sidebar — within seconds

-Operators can hit Refresh any time to re-fetch updated data
+Operators can hit Refresh at any time to re-fetch updated data

-In your Talki Console, go to Admin → Backend Connect.
+In your Console, go to Admin → Backend Connect.
 Enter your endpoint URL and save — you'll receive a signing secret.
-Copy it now: it's shown only once.
+Copy it: it's only shown once.

 Endpoint URL — the HTTPS URL Talki will POST to